Difference Between Mammals and Birds

 A mammal is a living being that belongs to the kingdom Animalia phylum.
 They belong to the vertebrate class.

-When an animal or any living being has glands in their body that produce milk, they are considered in the category of a mammal which is used for feeding their babies.
+When an animal or any living being has glands in their body that produce milk, they are considered a mammal used for feeding their babies.
 A mammal is always a warm-blooded animal.

-A bird is a living being that belongs to the Kingdom Animalia phylum too.
+A bird is also a living being that belongs to the Kingdom Animalia Phylum.
 The main feature of a bird is that they have feathers for flying.
-When a living being is capable of laying eggs, which produce a younger one, they are known as birds.
+When a living being is capable of laying eggs, which produce a younger one, they are known as bird.

 They are warm-blooded.
-They can make holes on trees with their claws and hollow bones.
+They can make holes in trees with their claws and hollow bones.

 Comparison Table